Meningococcal Infection in Children

 MenACWY.
 The CDC advises that all children 11 to 18 years old have the meningococcal conjugate vaccine (MenACWY).
 The MenACWY is given to children between 11 and 12 years of age, with a booster at age 16.
 If the vaccine was not given at age 11 to 12, it should be given when starting high school, with a booster dose a few years later.
 Certain high-risk babies and young children may also be advised to get the vaccine.

 MenB.
-This vaccine protects against serotype B. This is the most common strain known to cause meningococcal meningitis.
+This vaccine protects against serotype B. This is an increasingly common strain that can cause meningococcal meningitis.
 CDC recommends that certain adolescents and young adults ages 16 through 23 years receive a MenB vaccine.
 This includes those at risk for serogroup B meningococcal disease outbreak (such as military recruits and college students living in close quarters) and people with certain high-risk medical conditions.
 Some children 10 years or older with high-risk medical conditions may be advised to get the MenB vaccine.
 Talk with your child's healthcare provider to learn more.

-Anyone who has been in close contact with an infected child may also need antibiotics.
+Those in close contact with an infected child should get antibiotics to prevent the infection.
 If you have questions, talk with your child's healthcare provider.
 The CDC advises the following people be treated if exposed to the bacteria:

 - Other members of the household, especially young children

 - Adults and children at childcare or nursery school

 - Anyone who has had contact with the infected child's body fluids through kissing or sharing a toothbrush, cups, or eating utensils

 - People who sleep in the same area as the infected child

 When should I call my child’s healthcare provider?

 Call the healthcare provider if your child has any symptoms of meningococcal infection.
 If your child appears seriously ill or is getting ill quickly, get medical help right away.